jaeunify/SemanticKernelPet/README.md

 ## About the Project

-This application is designed to allow users to experience a 'date' by having a free-form conversation with an AI character.
-The conversation is managed by Semantic Kernel, and a Text-to-Text AI model generates the character's responses.
+This application is designed to allow users to interact with an AI pet through free-form conversation and activities like going for a 'walk'.
+The conversation is managed by Semantic Kernel, and a Text-to-Text AI model generates the pet's responses.

-After the 'date' concludes, the context of the entire conversation is summarized and passed to a Text-to-Image AI model.
-This process generates a 'cutscene' image of the two, which is then displayed to the user.
+After the 'walk' concludes, the context of the entire conversation is summarized and passed to a Text-to-Image AI model.
+This process generates a 'cutscene' image of the user and the pet, which is then displayed to the user.

 ## Key Features

--   **AI-Powered Conversations**: Implements natural conversations with an AI character using Semantic Kernel.
+-   **AI-Powered Conversations**: Implements natural conversations with an AI pet using Semantic Kernel.
 -   **Dynamic Image Generation**: Creates a unique 'cutscene' image based on the content and mood of the conversation.
 -   **Integrated Environment**: Manages both backend AI logic processing and frontend UI rendering within a single project using Blazor Server.